wiyarmir/wiyarmir.github.io/index.md

 redirect_from: "/about/"
 ---

-I am Guillermo, and I was born in Lucena, Spain.
+I am Guillermo, and I was born in Spain.
 I have a Bachelor's Degree in Telecommunications (having received honours in [my thesis](https://github.com/wiyarmir/GeoNoise)).
 I currently live in London, United Kingdom.
-At the moment I am funemployed.
-I have previously worked at [Skyscanner](https://www.skyscanner.net/media/about-skyscanner), [Badoo](https://corp.badoo.com) and [Coniq](http://coniq.com/) in London, and at Credit Suisse in Wrocław, Poland.
+At the moment I work for [Monzo](https://monzo.com), where we are building the best bank ever..
+I have previously worked at [Skyscanner](https://www.skyscanner.net/media/about-skyscanner), [Badoo](https://corp.badoo.com) and [Coniq](http://coniq.com/) in London, and at [Credit Suisse](https://www.credit-suisse.com/microsites/careers-wroclaw/en.html) in Wrocław, Poland.

 # What are you focused in?